xkushyan-rakbank/node-workflow/webapplyserver/README.md

     * Add DocumentUploaderBaseUrl in `appConfig.json` under BaseURLs
     * Add docUploaderBaseUrl field in endpoints.
 Refer Line#281 in WebApplyController
     * Make the code change in Frontend to invoke the correct endpoint.

+## Logging settings:
+To enable masking for security sensitive data in log output add environment variable with name _LOGGER_MASKING_FLAG_ with _true_ value, if you don't need mask data don't use this variable.

+example: `export LOGGER_MASKING_FLAG=true`